WCCWCC/test_all/fast_provision_client.md

 ```
 ### 2.2.2 provisioning device
 Unprovisioned device will continuously send Unprovisioned Device beacon packets.The packet contains the value of uuid.If the uuid matches, the `ESP_BLE_MESH_PROVISIONER_RECV_UNPROV_ADV_PKT_EVT` event will be triggered.
-Add unprovisioned device info to the unprov_dev queue.
+In this event,provisioner will add unprovisioned device info to the unprov_dev queue.
 ```c
 err = esp_ble_mesh_provisioner_add_unprov_dev(&add_dev, flag);
 if (err != ESP_OK) {